 If you are looking for an insanely delicious potato recipe look no further than the famed Colombian papas criollas.
 This Creole potato recipe only has a few ingredients, but will make you fall in love with the potato all over again.

 Did you know that potatoes actually hail from South America?
 In fact, there are so many varieties of potatoes you’re sure to find some you’ve never even seen before.
-In Colombia, where I am currently, these little creolle potatoes as they are known are wildly popular.
-Papas Criollas, or Colombian Creolle Potatoes, are extremely simple to cook, and will surely impress guests at your next dinner party.
+In Colombia, where I am currently, these little creole potatoes as they are known are wildly popular.
+Papas Criollas, papitas criollas, or Colombian Creole Potatoes, are extremely simple to cook, and this recipe will surely impress guests at your next dinner party.

-My favorite thing about Colombian creolle potatoes is just how rich and creamy they are.
+My favorite thing about Colombian creole potatoes is just how rich and creamy they are.
 It is almost like popping a ball of creamy mashed potatoes in your mouth, yet this recipe calls for no cream at all!
 This is a popular side dish at Colombian steakhouses – but be careful not to fill up too fast since you can never have just one papa criolla.